raindrum/raindrum.github.io/lawsearch.md

 The translation process occurs entirely in your browser, with no server-side logic or data collection.
 In fact, if you want to, you can even <a href="" download>download this page</a> and run it without connecting to my website; you'll just miss out on updates.

-Two final notes for the more technically-inclined: First, you can [make your own](https://raindrum.github.io/citeurl/frontends#javascript) personalized instance of Law Search, to support any source of law you want.
+Two final notes for the more technically-inclined: First, Law Search is essentially a stripped-down version of [CiteURL](https://raindrum.github.io/citeurl), which can not only look up individual citations, but can also insert hyperlinks for every longform or shortform citation it finds in a document.
+Second, if you need to look up citations that Law Search doesn't support, it's not too hard to [make your own](https://raindrum.github.io/citeurl/frontends#javascript) personal instance of Law Search.

-Second, while Law Search itself is just a lookup tool, the underlying [CiteURL](https://raindrum.github.io/citeurl) program can do more.
-You can feed it a whole block of text, like a court opinion or a brief, and it will insert a hyperlink for every citation it finds, or list every authority by depth of treatment.

 ## Bookmark This Search!